 Nancy L. deClaissé-Walford

-Carolyn Ward Professor of Old Testament and Biblical Languages and Advisor for the Academic Research Track at McAfee
+Carolyn Ward Professor of Old Testament and Biblical Languages and Director of the Masters of Theological Studies degree program at McAfee

 Office: (678) 547-6476